seuqaj114/paig/README.md

 # Physics-as-Inverse-Graphics

-This repo contains the code for the paper Physics-as-Inverse-Graphics: Joint Unsupervised Learning of Objects and Physics from Video (https://arxiv.org/abs/1905.11169).
+This repo contains the code for the paper Physics-as-Inverse-Graphics: Unsupervised Physical Parameter Estimation from Video (https://arxiv.org/abs/1905.11169).

 ## Running experiments